FRSOURCE/FRS-hide-scrollbar/docs/installation.md

 ### Installation
 *[Back to main menu](/FRS-hide-scrollbar)*

-Just add `frs-hide-scrollbar` package with you favourite package manager:
+Just install `frs-hide-scrollbar` package with you favourite package manager:

 ##### like yarn:
 ```